7 Best Historical Places in Islamabad to Visit

 4. Lok Virsa Museum

 Lok Virsa Museum is located at the heart of the Shakarparian hills.
+This historical place is just a few minutes from the Shifa International Hospital, one of the top private hospitals in Islamabad.
 It expresses the living cultures, traditions, and history of Pakistan.
 It was established in 1974 as a tribute to Pakistan’s culture.
 The museum consists of buildings and an outdoor museum as well.
 Later in 2002, the museum became an independent institute.
 Lok Virsa, one of the most historical places, had a great collection of antique items like statues, pictures, ceramics, music, and textile work.
 It covers a total area of 60,000 sq with various exhibition halls.
 Usually, it’s known as a museum for the people of Pakistan.
 Besides, all in all, it also had a library consisting of a tremendous collection of old antique books.
 The museum is controlled and maintained by Lok Virsa – the National Institute of Folk & Traditional Heritage.

 The management also arranges several exhibitions to present antique jewelry, shiny metalwork, block printing, beautiful woodwork, ossein work, and horn products.
 Lok Virsa is also listed as one of the top historical places in Islamabad, Pakistan.
 You can also visit our blog on Housing Societies in Islamabad.